 Elizabeth Hines is AlterNet’s education editor.
 She was formerly the director of communications for the White House Project.
 Her work has appeared on the Huffington Post, Women’s eNews, AOL’s BlackVoices, Black Enterprise Magazine, and Babble.com.
 She is the co-author of the biography, Black Titan: A.G.
 Gaston and the Making of a Black American Millionaire, winner of a 2004 Non-Fiction Book Honor from the American Library Association.
 She earned her BA from Yale University and did her graduate work in Harvard University’s Department of English and American Language and Literature.

 Steven Rosenfeld is a senior fellow covering democracy issues.
 He is a longtime print and broadcast journalist and has reported for National Public Radio, Monitor Radio, Marketplace, AlterNet, TomPaine.com and many newspapers.
 He has written and co-authored three books on voting rights since 2004, including Count My Vote (AlterNet Books, 2008).

 Cliff Weathers is AlterNet's senior editor and covers environmental and consumer issues.
 He's a former deputy editor at Consumer Reports and blogger at Left of the Hudson and NYaltnews, two erstwhile New York-based blogs.
 His work has also appeared in Car and Driver, Playboy, Salon, and Detroit Monthly.

 Allegra Kirkland is AlterNet's associate managing editor.
-Her writing has appeared in the Chicago Reader, Inc., Daily Serving and the Nation.
+Her writing has appeared in the Chicago Reader, Salon, Daily Serving and The Nation.